mixmaxhq/erik/README.md

   gulp,

   /**
-   * When watch is set, Erik will watch for changes to your bundled spec and re-run the test suite
+   * When watch is set, Erik will watch for changes to your local dependencies and re-run the test
-   * when changes occur.
+   * suite when changes occur.
    */
   watch: SHOULD_WATCH,